Stars And

 AN ADULT MUST DO THIS PART

-1. To make the colored rock salt: Measure 3 cups of rock salt
+1. To make the colored rock salt: Measure 3 cups of rock

-in three separate bowls.
+place each in three separate bowls.

-2. Combine ¼ cup of rubbing alcohol with ½ a bottle or more of red
+2. Combine ¼ cup of rubbing alcohol with ½ a bottle or more of

-blue food coloring.
+for the blue food coloring.

-3. Mix the red alcohol mixture into one of the bowls of rock salt.
+3. Mix the red alcohol mixture into one of the bowls of rock

 4. Do nothing with the remaining rock salt because you want it to